← Back to research

 Executive Summary

-Codex App is OpenAI's macOS desktop application for orchestrating multiple AI coding agents in parallel.
-Released February 2026, it represents OpenAI's response to the Claude Code and Claude Cowork apps that have gained traction with developers.
-The app provides a visual command center for multi-agent workflows with built-in Git worktrees, Skills for extensibility, and Automations for scheduled background tasks.
+Codex App is OpenAI's desktop application for orchestrating multiple AI coding agents in parallel.
+Released for macOS in February 2026 and Windows in March 2026, it represents OpenAI's response to the Claude Code and Claude Cowork apps that have gained traction with developers.
+The app provides a visual command center for multi-agent workflows with built-in Git worktrees, Computer Use for GUI automation, Skills and plugins for extensibility, and Automations for scheduled background tasks.
+As of April 2026, Codex (across all surfaces) reached over 4 million weekly developers.

 AttributeValue